I’ve tested more graphic design software than I care to count over the years.

 Wrong.

 UI tools exist because designing for screens needs different features than designing for print.
-Using the graphics software guide gfxtek approach means matching your tool to your actual work.
+Using the graphics software guide Gfxtek approach means matching your tool to your actual work.

 You don’t need all three pillars.
 You need the one that fits what you’re building right now.